Terri Leo-Wilson: Personal life

 Leo-Wilson was born in Worthington, Minnesota on January 3, 1960, to a family of crop farmers.
 Though her parents were not outspokenly political, she has said, "We watched the news, and I knew my parents cared about politics, but you just didn't speak out loud where you stood politically."

 After graduating from high school, she graduated with her undergraduate degree from the University of North Dakota, where she graduated summa cum laude, before moving to Spring, Texas, to attend Texas A&M–Commerce.
 She matriculated with a master's degree in educational administration.
 After becoming more involved in the state Republican party conventions, she served on numerous committees, including as the chairman of the national nominations committee.
-Leo-Wilson married her husband, Dave Wilson, in 2018.
-Together, they have five children: three from their current marriage and two from Dave's previous marriage.
-She and her new family moved to the Galveston beach; she has said they "love the coastal vibe" of the city.
+Leo-Wilson married her husband, politician David Wilson, in 2018.
+Together, they have five children: three from their current marriage and two from David's previous marriage.
+She and her new family moved to Galveston, Texas; she has said they "love the coastal vibe" of the city.
 They quickly became enmeshed in the city's politics, including involvement in the Galveston Chamber of Commerce.